-Employment service providers must keep updated with the latest advice published by the Australian Government Department of Health, to help mitigate the risk of exposure to COVID-19 and potential disruptions to employment services delivery.
-Being prepared and proactive, protects the welfare of job seekers, provider staff and businesses using provider services.
-Safe Work Australia also has information on workplaces and the COVID-19 pandemic
+Employment service providers must keep updated with the latest advice published by the Australian Government Department of Health and local health authorities, to help mitigate the risk of exposure to COVID-19 and potential disruptions to employment services delivery.
+Being prepared and proactive protects the welfare of job seekers, provider staff and businesses using provider services.
+Safe Work Australia also has information on workplaces and the COVID-19 situation.

 Generating table of contents…